-This modifier classifies the local structural environment of particles using the Polyhedral Template Matching (PTM) method [P.M.
-Larsen et al., Modelling Simul.
-Mater.
-Sci.
-Eng.
-24, 055007] (preprint available) and allows identifying the local crystalline structure of simple condensed phases (FCC, BCC, etc.) formed by atoms.
+This modifier classifies the local structural environment of particles using the Polyhedral Template Matching (PTM) method, which allows identification of the local crystalline structure of simple condensed phases.
+This structure identification method has been described in

-The PTM approach promises greater reliability than e.g. Common Neighbor Analysis (CNA) in the presence of strong thermal fluctuations and strain.
-Furthermore, it provides a direct calculation of the local (per-atom) orientation, elastic deformation, strain and alloy type.
+The PTM approach promises greater reliability than e.g. Common Neighbor Analysis (CNA) in the presence of strong thermal fluctuations and strains.
+Furthermore, it provides a direct calculation of the local (per-atom) crystal orientation, elastic deformation, strain and chemical ordering type.

 0 = Other, unknown coordination structure